abhishek-g-suresh/docs-csm/install/common-pre-install/README.md

 - Verify and ensure you are able to download the `SLE-15-SP4-Full-x86_64` and `cm-admin-install-1.8-sles15sp4-x86_64.iso` ISO files and csm tarball.

 - Verify and ensure a minimum of 64GB memory is available for the admin node.

+## Pre-installation

+This section will guide the administrator through creating and setting up the Cray Pre-Install Toolkit (PIT).

+Fresh-installations may start at the [Boot installation environment](#3-boot-installation-environment) section.
+Re-installations will have other steps to complete in the [Preparing for a re-installation](#2-preparing-for-a-re-installation) section.

 ### 1. Boot Pre-Install Live ISO and Seedfiles Generation